Jaroslav Stodola and Dana Stodolová

 Jaroslav Stodola (born 8 May 1966) and Dana Stodolová (née Bábiková; born 19 July 1970) are a pair of Czech-Slovak serial killers who robbed and murdered 8 retirees between 2001 and 2002.
-In total, they were convicted of committing of 17 serious crimes and both sentenced to life imprisonment.
+In total, they were convicted of committing 17 serious crimes and both sentenced to life imprisonment.

 Lives before the murders

 Dana Bábiková was born in Slovakia, where she married at the age of 15.
 A year later, a daughter was born.
-Due to marital issues she soon divorced and moved to the Czech Republic, where she married a second time.
-She and her second husband traveled to Canada, where she worked as a bar dancer.
+Due to marital issues, she soon divorced and moved to the Czech Republic, where she married a second time.
+She and her second husband travelled to Canada, where she worked as a bar dancer.
 In 1997, she was raped by a fellow employee and, in her words, she suffered from psychological trauma and then began to heavily abuse drugs.
 Due to this, her second marriage also ended in divorce.
 She then moved to her mother's house in Slavošov in the Kutná Hora District, in house number 31, where she married the four times court-sentenced Jaroslav Stodola, whom she met in 1998.
-He came from a troubled family, and in his youth he ran away from his home and soon became self-sufficient.
+He came from a troubled family, and in his youth, he ran away from his home and soon became self-sufficient.
 He was known as a quiet man, who only behaved aggressively when drunk.
 The pair were unable to find a stable job and quickly got into financial trouble.